helios-yamet/Fitness-Station/README.md

 * mobiReady - https://ready.mobi/: Online app that that test whether the app is mobile ready.

 * Google dev tools: found top right corner of the chrome browser, more tool then bottom option.
-Provided a virtual testing environment.
+Provided a virtual testing environment(DOM).

 * Google fonts - https://fonts.google.com/: Help provide the text style of the site.